aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

 So we have:

 - **Stronger security**: The chance to have a vulnerability decreases because we drastically reduce all dependencies.
-- **Better maintenance and evolution of your project**: Before, updating a new release of some tool could broke the integration with another one.
+- **Better maintenance and evolution of your project**: Before, updating a new release of some tool could have broken the integration with another one.
 Now all is under one well integrated big tool.
 - **Better maintanance and evolution of Rome**: Rome has no dependencies, this means it has a lot of flexibility and a great innovator potential.
 For example, if they wanted to migrate to another language using wasm, they could do it.
 - **Faster installation**: You won't have to wait so long after doing `npm install`.
 Less things to install.